wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

     + FullyQualifiedErrorId : Microsoft.PowerShell.Commands.WriteErrorException,DevClusterSetup.ps1

-#### Solução
+#### <a name="solution"></a>Solution

-Feche a janela atual do PowerShell e inicie uma nova janela como um administrador.
-Agora você pode executar o script com êxito.
+Close the current PowerShell window and open a new PowerShell window as an administrator.
+You should now be able to successfully run the script.

-## Falhas de conexão do cluster
+## <a name="cluster-connection-failures"></a>Cluster connection failures

-### Cmdlets do PowerShell do Service Fabric não são reconhecidos no Azure PowerShell
+### <a name="service-fabric-powershell-cmdlets-are-not-recognized-in-azure-powershell"></a>Service Fabric PowerShell cmdlets are not recognized in Azure PowerShell

-#### Problema
+#### <a name="problem"></a>Problem

-Se você tentar executar qualquer um dos cmdlets do PowerShell do Service Fabric, como `Connect-ServiceFabricCluster` em uma janela do Azure PowerShell, ele falhará, dizendo que o cmdlet não é reconhecido.
-A razão para isso é que o Azure PowerShell usa a versão de 32 bits do Windows PowerShell (mesmo em versões de sistema operacional de 64 bits), enquanto os cmdlets do Service Fabric só funcionam em ambientes de 64 bits.
+If you try to run any of the Service Fabric PowerShell cmdlets, such as `Connect-ServiceFabricCluster` in an Azure PowerShell window, it fails, saying that the cmdlet is not recognized.
+The reason for this is that Azure PowerShell uses the 32-bit version of Windows PowerShell (even on 64-bit OS versions), whereas the Service Fabric cmdlets only work in 64-bit environments.

-#### Solução
+#### <a name="solution"></a>Solution

-Sempre execute os cmdlets do Service Fabric diretamente do Windows PowerShell.
+Always run Service Fabric cmdlets directly from Windows PowerShell.

->[AZURE.NOTE] A versão mais recente do Azure PowerShell não cria um atalho especial, então isso não deverá mais ocorrer.
+>[AZURE.NOTE] The latest version of Azure PowerShell does not create a special shortcut, so this should no longer occur.

-### Exceção de Inicialização de Tipo
+### <a name="type-initialization-exception"></a>Type Initialization exception

-#### Problema
+#### <a name="problem"></a>Problem

-Ao conectar-se com o cluster no PowerShell, você vê o erro TypeInitializationException para System.Fabric.Common.AppTrace.
+When you are connecting to the cluster in PowerShell, you see the error TypeInitializationException for System.Fabric.Common.AppTrace.

-#### Solução
+#### <a name="solution"></a>Solution

-A variável do caminho não foi definida corretamente durante a instalação.
-Saia do Windows e faça logon novamente.
-Isso atualiza seu caminho.
+Your path variable was not correctly set during installation.
+Please sign out of Windows and sign back in.
+This will fully refresh your path.

-### Falha de conexão do cluster com “O objeto está fechado”
+### <a name="cluster-connection-fails-with-object-is-closed"></a>Cluster connection fails with "Object is closed"

-#### Problema
+#### <a name="problem"></a>Problem

-Uma chamada para Connect-ServiceFabricCluster falha com um erro parecido com este:
+A call to Connect-ServiceFabricCluster fails with an error like this:

     Connect-ServiceFabricCluster : The object is closed.
     At line:1 char:1